atrakic/azure-sql-deploy-dacpac/README.md

 ## Setup
 1. Create a new Azure Service Principal
-2. Create a new Azure SQL Database, see infra [Makefile](./infra/Makefile) for more details.
+2. Create a new Azure SQL Database, see [Makefile](./infra/Makefile) for more details.

 ## Configuration
 1. Add the following secrets to your GitHub repository: